 Our highlight in Barra was that similar to our sunset experience in Rio.
 Most days, but more noticeably on the weekends, people will congregate on the rock behind the lighthouse for the famous sunset.
 We brought our ‘eski’ (cooler) filled it with drinks and snacks and watched yet another beautiful sunset go down.

 During the weekend, locals will bring a variety of instruments and play typical Brazilian music for everyone.
 Sometimes, during travel, you have moments that you re-realise how lucky we are and how grateful we are to be doing what we’re doing.
 This was one of those moments.
 It felt so surreal being surrounded by locals, everyone with smiles from ear to ear in a culture that continues to amaze us.

 If only we understood what they were singing 😉

-Salvador was so different to Rio De Janerio & we’re were glad we were able to experience another amazing Brazilian city with so much culture, interesting food and ridiculously friendly people.
+Salvador was so different to Rio De Janerio & we were glad we were able to experience another amazing Brazilian city with so much culture, interesting food and ridiculously friendly people.

 Safety in Salvador

 Everyone warned us (yet again) that Salvador was more dangerous than Rio and to really watch your belongings and keep alert.
 Although we spent minimal time in this unique city, danger never lurked around us and we felt completely at ease.
-If you follow the rules by staying away from alleys at night, not flashing your cameras/wallets/phones or wearing expensive jewelry out, you shouldn’t encounter any problems.
-The most unease we felt in Salvador was trying to run along the cobble streets, in flip flops with 22 kg on our bag to our airport bus in a complete down pour of rain.
+If you follow the rules by staying away from alleys at night, not flashing your cameras/wallets/phones or wearing expensive jewellery out, you shouldn’t encounter any problems.
+The most unease we felt in Salvador was trying to run along the cobbled streets, in flip flops with 22 kg on our bag to our airport bus in a complete downpour of rain.